paulzuradzki/unit-testing-sql/nbs/demo.md

 ## In Closing

-To recap, TL;DR:

-1. SQL can be tricky to test due to dependencies on schema, input data, and a database query engine.
-In addition, SQL in the wild is often verbose and hard to isolate into testable units.
-2. Swapping in a common table expression for your table at test time is one way to achieve reproducible, isolated, and focused unit tests for SQL code.

 Hopefully by seeing that you *can* unit test SQL, you might spot opportunities to strengthen your automated code verification.

 How do you test your SQL?
-Drop me a note if you enjoyed the post or learned something new.
+Drop me a [note](https://paulzuradzki.com/about/) if you enjoyed the post or learned something new.

 Links

 - **Credits**: I originally encountered this technique in this talk: [Unleashing Confidence in SQL Development through Unit Testing - Tobias Lampert](https://www.youtube.com/watch?v=YRVTWwFFd8c).
 By following along in this post, you get more annotated, implementation detail.
 - For source code behind this post, the repository is located here: [https://github.com/paulzuradzki/unit-testing-sql](https://github.com/paulzuradzki/unit-testing-sql)